The 10 Most Affordable Michelin Restaurants in the US

 Address: 181 East 78th Street, New York, NY

 Sushi Noz is a must for any Japanese cuisine fan.
 Located in Chelsea, the restaurant is led by Chef Nozomu Abe, and serves omakase-only sushi at up to $495 per person.
-The location features a 200-year-old hinoki wood counter, where the sensei concocts a tasting menu that integrates Spanish bluefin, Norwegian crab, Kyushu uni, and more.
+The location features a 200-year-old hinoki wood counter, where the sensei concocts a tasting menu that integrates Spanish bluefin tuna, Norwegian crab, Kyushu uni, and more.

 The priciest option: The Omakase with Chef Noz, which includes Otsumami, seasonal nigiri, tamago, soup, and a seasonal dessert.